 - In all cases, the common or department examination will take precedence.

-If any of your students require a make-up exam, it is your responsibility to administer it.
-You may make your own arrangements, or you may administer it during the make-up exam period.
+If any students require a make-up exam, it is the faculty member’s responsibility to administer it.
+Arrangements may be made between the faculty and the student, or it may be administered during the make-up exam period.

 (The final exam schedule, including the designated make-up period, for each semester is posted on MyQ.)